gleannyc/documentation/docs/Docs/data-ops/Using-the-Glean-CLI.md

-# Using the Glean CLI

-# Using the CLI

 The Glean CLI is a [Data Ops](Data-Ops)  feature that allows you to create Preview and Deploy builds directly from your terminal or continuous integration system.